oapicf/pinterest-sdk/clients/go/generated/docs/InviteBusinessRoleBinding.md

 NewInviteBusinessRoleBindingWithDefaults instantiates a new InviteBusinessRoleBinding object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCreatedByBusinessId

-`func (o *InviteBusinessRoleBinding) GetCreatedByBusinessId() string`

-GetCreatedByBusinessId returns the CreatedByBusinessId field if non-nil, zero value otherwise.

-### GetCreatedByBusinessIdOk

-`func (o *InviteBusinessRoleBinding) GetCreatedByBusinessIdOk() (*string, bool)`

-GetCreatedByBusinessIdOk returns a tuple with the CreatedByBusinessId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCreatedByBusinessId

-`func (o *InviteBusinessRoleBinding) SetCreatedByBusinessId(v string)`

-SetCreatedByBusinessId sets CreatedByBusinessId field to given value.

-### HasCreatedByBusinessId

-`func (o *InviteBusinessRoleBinding) HasCreatedByBusinessId() bool`

-HasCreatedByBusinessId returns a boolean if a field has been set.

-### GetCreatedByUserId

-`func (o *InviteBusinessRoleBinding) GetCreatedByUserId() string`

-GetCreatedByUserId returns the CreatedByUserId field if non-nil, zero value otherwise.

-### GetCreatedByUserIdOk

-`func (o *InviteBusinessRoleBinding) GetCreatedByUserIdOk() (*string, bool)`

-GetCreatedByUserIdOk returns a tuple with the CreatedByUserId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCreatedByUserId

-`func (o *InviteBusinessRoleBinding) SetCreatedByUserId(v string)`

-SetCreatedByUserId sets CreatedByUserId field to given value.

-### HasCreatedByUserId

-`func (o *InviteBusinessRoleBinding) HasCreatedByUserId() bool`

-HasCreatedByUserId returns a boolean if a field has been set.

-### GetUser

-`func (o *InviteBusinessRoleBinding) GetUser() BusinessAccessUserSummary`

-GetUser returns the User field if non-nil, zero value otherwise.

-### GetUserOk

-`func (o *InviteBusinessRoleBinding) GetUserOk() (*BusinessAccessUserSummary, bool)`

-GetUserOk returns a tuple with the User field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUser

-`func (o *InviteBusinessRoleBinding) SetUser(v BusinessAccessUserSummary)`

-SetUser sets User field to given value.

-### HasUser

-`func (o *InviteBusinessRoleBinding) HasUser() bool`

-HasUser returns a boolean if a field has been set.

 ### GetId